65803 Didymos: Discovery

 Didymos was discovered on 11 April 1996 by the University of Arizona Steward Observatory's, and Lunar and Planetary Laboratory's, Spacewatch survey using its 0.9-meter telescope at Kitt Peak National Observatory in Arizona, United States.
 The binary nature of the asteroid was discovered by others; suspicions of binarity first arose in Goldstone delay-Doppler echoes, and these were confirmed with an optical lightcurve analysis, along with Arecibo radar imaging on 23 November 2003.

 Orbital characteristics

 Didymos orbits the Sun at a distance of 1.0–2.3 AU once every 770 days (2 years and 1 month).
 Its orbit has an eccentricity of 0.38 and an inclination of 3° with respect to the ecliptic.
 The minimum distance between the orbit of Earth and the orbit of Didymos is currently 0.04 AU, but will change as the asteroid is perturbed.
 In November 2003 it passed 7.18 million km from Earth; it will not come that near again until November 2123, with a distance of 5.86 million km.
 Didymos also occasionally passes very close to Mars: it will fly by Mars at a distance of 4.68 million km in July 2144.
-Even the Earth approach of October 2184 is still listed with an uncertainty region of roughly ±105 km.
+The Earth approach of October 2184, at a distance of 8.6 million km, is listed with an uncertainty region of roughly ±105 km.

+Didymos spends one third of its time orbiting far enough from the Sun to cross the inner parts of the main asteroid belt, where collisions with other asteroids are more probable.
+This means that about every 73–84 thousand years, an object impacts Didymos with the energy of the DART mission satellite.
+Over its median NEA lifetime of 8 to 10 million years, Didymos probably has been hit several tens of times.